aembke/fred.rs/bin/benchmark/README.md

 I usually run this via Docker on Linux and the `run.sh` script.
 The `Cargo.toml` provided here has a comment/toggle around the lines that need to change if callers want to use a remote server.

 Callers may have to also change `run.sh` to enable additional features in docker.

+**I would not even bother trying to run this on OS X, especially on Apple Silicon, with Docker at the moment.** It will be very slow compared to Linux or any other deployment model that avoids an Apple FS virtualization layer.
+All the docker tooling assumes a local docker engine and makes frequent use of `VOLUME`s.

 ## Usage